MerlinBrasil/dztools/README.md

 8.)
 Copy the .bar files to *${yourZorroInstallPath}\History* **after you did a backup of this folder!!!**

-For subsequent conversion you can skip steps 1,2 and 4.
+For subsequent conversions you can skip steps 1,2 and 4.

 **Make sure you convert the entire history for all assets which are used by your script(s).
 All brokers have their own quotes and ticks feeds.**